Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: Results

-For the eSM, three benchmark models with $\mathcal{C} = 0.01, 0.05$ and $0.1$ $s^2$ are selected\,\footnote{ In the models with $\mathcal{C} \ge 1 $ $s^2$, we find that the expected amount of deuterium is very different from the observed value. }.
-Seriously, we observe that the previous simple assumptions of EOS and energy density discussed below Eq.\,(\ref{Dot-Friedmann eq}), which are used to derive the \textit{second-order} \textbf{\textit{nonlinear}} differential equation, actually affect the BBN abundances, and the resulting impact can not be neglected.
-Using the SBBN model, it is checked that in the case of \ce{^{3}He}/H, a difference of about 2$\%$ is produced, and for the \ce{^{7}Li}/H and D/H, differences of $6\%$ and $5\%$ occurs, respectively.
-Unfortunately, for the $\rm Y_p$ a large difference of about $10\%$ occurs because of the precise data.
-To reflect the impact in the eSM, we treat the differences as theoretical uncertainties for the light elements.
-The calculated theoretical uncertainty in the eSM with $\mathcal{C}=0.01$ $s^2$ is shown along with the center value of each element in the fourth row of Table \ref{tab:1} and in Fig.\,\ref{fig:AllYields}.
+For the eSM, three benchmark models with $\mathcal{C} = 0.01\,{\rm s^2}, 0.05\,{\rm s^2}$, and $0.1$ ${\rm s^2}$ are selected\,\footnote{ In the models with $\mathcal{C} \ge 1 $ ${\rm s^2}$, we find that the expected amount of deuterium is very different from the observed value. } \footnote{ We find that in these three benchmark models, the results of the model do not significantly depend on changes in $\Delta y'$.
+This is because the oscillation amplitude is not sensitive to the changes in $\Delta y'$.
+Hence, for the model with $\mathcal{C} = 0.01\,{\rm s^2}$, we have chosen $\Delta y' = 10^{-13}$.} .
+We observe that the previous simple assumptions of EOS and energy density discussed below Eq.\,(\ref{Dot-Friedmann eq}), which are used to derive the \textit{second-order} \textbf{\textit{nonlinear}} differential equation, actually affect the BBN abundances, and the resulting impact can not be neglected.
+Using the SBBN model, it is checked that in the case of \ce{^{3}He}/H, a difference of about 2$\%$ is produced, and for the \ce{^{7}Li}/H and D/H, differences of $5\%$ and $6\%$ occur, respectively.
+Unfortunately, for the $\rm Y_p$, a large difference of about $10\%$ occurs because of the precise data.
+To reflect the impact on the eSM, we treat the differences as theoretical uncertainties for the light elements.
+The calculated theoretical uncertainty in the eSM with $\mathcal{C}=0.01$ ${\rm s^2}$ is shown along with the central value of each element in the fourth row of Table \ref{tab:1} and in Fig.\,\ref{fig:AllYields}.
 Note that these theoretical uncertainties are different from those $(1\sigma)$ between observations and in the SBBN model.
 To emphasize this point, in the case of the SBBN model and observations, the error bars with fences at the error limits are presented, while in the case of eSM, they are displayed as open error bars in Fig.\,\ref{fig:AllYields}.